meritlabs/lightwallet-stack/packages/bitcore-message/README.md

 # Merit Message Verification and Signing

-bitcore-message adds support for verifying and signing merit messages in [Node.js](http://nodejs.org/) and web browsers.
+bitcore-message adds support for verifying and signing Merit messages in [Node.js](http://nodejs.org/) and web browsers.

 ## Getting Started